+1-440-204-2100

 Is the police parking lot and/or lobby under video surveillance?

-Yes and no. The Lorain Police parking lot is not fully monitored by video.
-However, the lobby is fully video monitored.
+The Lorain Police parking lot is not fully video-monitored.
+However, the lobby is fully video-monitored.
 We recommend that you use the lobby for all such transactions.

 Are there any day or time restrictions?

-The Lorain Police Department lobby and parking lot are available 7 days a week but we request the meetings and transactions be restricted to daylight hours.
+The Lorain Police Department lobby and parking lot are available seven days a week, but we request that meetings and transactions be restricted to daylight hours.

 Do I have to make an appointment to use the police parking lot or lobby?